sekhri101/personal-goals/README.md

 - [ ] July 17-22, 2016: [DjangoCon US](https://2016.djangocon.us/)
 - [ ] September 17-24, 2016: Snorkeling trip to Cozumel
 - [ ] November 4-6, 2016: Wedding in New Orleans
+- [ ] TBD: Trip to Alabama to see an Auburn game
+- [ ] TBD: Trip to Texas to visit family
+- [ ] TBD: Trip to Oklahoma to visit Dad
+- [ ] TBD: Trip to New Mexico to visit Dad (may need to wait for 2017)
+- [ ] TBD: Mom visiting me
+- [ ] TBD: Little sister and brother-in-law visiting me

 ## Inspiration